 These are all external forces, which have for a very long time been the focus of and subject to the manipulation of masculine ideals and energies.
 The gross imbalance we’ve journeyed through for millennia has delivered us the world we now know.
 As we are now transitioning into an era of balance and recapitulation, the utter chaos and uncertainty of it all is throwing many of us for a wild, spiritual, emotional, existential loop.

 We always carry forward ideas, beliefs, understanding and experience from those who came before, and some of it is even passed down through our DNA.
 The struggle, is reconciling the old ways, with new understandings.

-when it comes to relationships, we have new energies, higher vibration, and evolved thinking of what love is, what healthy communication is, what equality is, and what partnership is. but we have residual ideas that cloud judgement, hinder the inherent trust and intuition we are born with, and we still fear pain and being hurt.
+When it comes to relationships, we have new energies, higher vibration, and evolved thinking of what love is, what healthy communication is, what equality is, and what partnership is.
+But we have residual ideas that cloud judgment, hinder the inherent trust and intuition we are born with, and we still fear pain and being hurt.